dlbock/dlbock.github.io/_posts/2023/2023-02-15-valuable-async-work-principles.md

 ## What are these principles you speak of?

-Note: This is not an exhaustive or perfect list.
-These are the principles that I've come to learn are/can be valuable in any work setting.
+**Note**: This is not an exhaustive or perfect list.
+I've come to learn that these principles are & can be valuable in any work setting.
 I had to learn the hard way when I was at a company with a distributed workforce across 3 main timezone groups: North/Central/South America, EMEA (Europe, Middle East & Africa) and APAC (Asia Pacific).
 My team, which was based in the Americas, was essentially brand new and had to get up to speed quickly to start delivering on some initiatives.
-We were in many situations where we had to reverse engineer context, or perform an "archeological dig" for context and build a library of knowledge as we went.
+We were in many situations when there was no one else online that could help us.
+So we had to reverse engineer context, or perform an "archeological dig" for context and build a library of knowledge as we went.

 ### Assume low-context by default